edicoehf/Tjonustukerfi/Bakendi/README.md

 ### <p>Enviroment variables for the mail service</p>
 The application can use environment variables to setup the mail service.
 If you set your environment variables on your system the application will load them up and use them to connect to the smtp server with the setup from those environment variables. <br />
-The environment variables that need to be setup are as follows: <br />
+The environment variables that need to be setup are: <br />
 * SMTP_USERNAME
 * SMTP_PASSWORD
 * SMTP_SERVER